 RAD-Series Server variables override the server's built-in defaults.
-Those that can be configured on the Server Properties pages in the Server Manager will be noted

-To add a server variable, enter a line in aaa.config for:
+To add a server variable, enter a line in aaa.config as:

 '''

 variable = value

+or

 variable value

 '''

 Server variables are loaded into memory when the RAD-Series Server starts.
-Restart the server if you change server variables in the aaa.config file.
+Reload the server configuration by HUPing the server, if you change server variables in the aaa.config file.